cogment/cogment-doc/docs/reference/grpc.md

 -   tick_id: Tick of this observation.
 -   timestamp: The time of the observation.
 -   content: The serialized protobuf message representing an observation for a specific actor.
-In a particualr trial, the actual message type for the observation space is defined in the spec file for each actor class in section `actor_classes:observation:space`.
+In a particular trial, the actual message type for the observation space is defined in the spec file for each actor class in section `actor_classes:observation:space`.
 Note that the specific actor represented is defined by the enclosing message.

 ### `Action`